 Tip 3: Double Check Everything

 Your employer is depending on you to make sure that everything is done correctly, as a single mistake that results in a bill rejection could be extremely costly.
-With that in mind, you need to double check all of the information from the patient, to the provider, and the insurance.
+With that in mind, you need to double-check all of the information from the patient, the provider, and the insurance.
 As always, make sure that your methodology is compatible with your employer as it will save a lot of time in the future.